micnic/r-assign/readme.md

 const getPort = (value, key, source) => {

+    // Limit the usage of the transform function to the `port` property if (key !== 'port') {
+        throw new Error('Invalid key, expected "port"');
+    }

     const port = getFiniteNumber(value);

-    if (port > lastReservedPort) {
+    // Check if the port is outside the reserved range if (port > lastReservedPort) {
         return port;
     }

-    if (source.https === true) {
+    // Check for the presence of the `https` property in the source object if (source.https === true) {
         return httpsDefaultPort;
     }